openmindculture/shopware6-local/README.md

-New themes and plugins below `development` should have their own repositories below `custom`, e.g. /development/custom/plugins/IngoSFraktalistheme
+New themes and plugins below `development` should have their own repositories below `custom`, e.g. /development/custom/plugins/IngoSFraktalistheme but as these are now typically mapped to the project `src` folder, we don't need a special parent repository project anymore.

 ## Changelog

 ### 2023

 - remove deprectated instances
-- renamed and updated existing projects to use the new flex template
+- rename and update existing projects
 - check Shopware/Symfony documentation for changes and upcoming SW 6.6 features

 ### prod(uction) installation online